hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ---

-## Fleet Backup
+## Menu option 7 - Fleet Backup

-**Menu option 7** pulls a backup of a datagroup or URL category from fleet hosts and saves each one locally.
+Pulls a backup of a datagroup or URL category from fleet hosts and saves each one locally.
 This is useful for capturing the current state of a policy object across your entire topology before a change window, or for auditing what each device has without modifying anything.

 ### Selecting an Object